 Continuing on with the study guide is the audio study guide for your PT final exam.
 This audio guide coincides with the assignment questions and answers contained in the written study guide.

-Based on what Trainer Academy recommends as well as from student experience, the best way to go about using this audio guide is by first completing the written study guide and the relevant revision.
+Based on what Trainer Academy recommends and from student experience, the best way to use this audio guide is by completing the written study guide and the relevant revision.

 The study guide is meant to embed all that you have gained from manually focusing your effort in the written guide, making a commitment to memory all the easier.

 The mnemonics are also included in the studio component of the study package with hilarious consequences if I do say so myself.
-This just adds to the ease of learning in my opinion.
-Like is said, it’s easy to remember things we enjoy.
+This adds to the ease of learning, in my opinion.
+As is said, it’s easy to remember things we enjoy.

-Just like the assignments, I suggest you do the mnemonics sheet first before using the audio component.
-That way, when you get to this section, you are simply reinforcing what you already know well enough.
+Like the assignments, I suggest you do the mnemonics sheet before using the audio component.
+That way, when you get to this section, you reinforce what you already know well enough.

 The audio itself is recorded in a crisp, audible quality with a friendly conversational tone.
 I think this is a great way to help immerse students into a positive learning environment.